haskell-org/summer-of-haskell/content/index.md

 The Summer of Haskell is an effort by Haskell.Org to reach out to students and encourage them to contribute to the Haskell community with the aid of experienced mentors.
-This program is open to all newcomers to open source, age 18 years or older, in most countries.
+This program is open to all college students and newcomers to open-source Haskell contributions, age 18 years or older, in most countries.

 # <img src="/images/hsoc-logo.svg" alt="Summer of Haskell" style="width:90px"> Summer of Haskell 2023

 We are pleased to announce that <em>Haskell.Org</em> in collaboration with the
 <em>Haskell Foundation</em> will be hosting the <b>Summer of Haskell 2023</b>!
 This program will be occurring independently from <i>Google Summer of Code</i>
-but offers the same opportunities and amenities, including mentorship and a stipend, to would-be Haskell contributors.
+but offers the same opportunities, including mentorship and a stipend, to would-be Haskell contributors.

 ### Participation

-We will begin accepting proposals from prospective contributors starting April 3rd and the deadline for submissions is April 20th.
+We will begin accepting proposals from prospective contributors starting April 3rd, and the deadline for submissions is April 20th.
 If you would like to apply, please send an email to `summer [AT] haskell.org` with a Google doc containing your proposal.
 Tips for writing a good proposal can be found [here](/tips.html).
 We have a curated list of [project ideas](/ideas.html)